 Simple, drag & drop structure & safe.
 You can check out some basic best practices for designing web stories using this plugin from here.

 SEO for web stories

-I see two bucket of SEO opportunities here.
+I see two buckets of SEO opportunities here.
 First, SEO for stories & SEO for story pages.

 Thanks to Google, you can create a custom permalink for your stories at the time of creating the stories in the plugin dashboard.
 As shown below.

-The basic idea is to make the stories both, accessible & understandable by crawlers & the users.
+The basic idea is to make the stories both, accessible & understandable by crawlers & users.